 Match each stitched ear up with it’s partner and sew each ear together.

 2) Place the ears, face up on the blank felt with the tips pointing in and the sides lined of the with sides of the blank felt.

-I do hope if you have little Star Wars fans at home that you’ll give these tutorials a try!
-And, of course, May the Force be with You!!
+I do hope if you have little Star Wars fans at home that you’ll give these DIY Darth Maul & Yoda costumes a try!

 Looking for more Disney-themed costumes?
 You will love these ideas!